B virus infection

 B virus (Cercopithecine herpesvirus 1) causes a herpes simplex virus (HSV)-like infection in macaque monkeys but can also cause a fatal encephalomyelitis in humans.
 Fatal cases of B virus infection have been reported after exposures to monkey bites, monkey scratches, cage scratches, a mucosal splash from monkey material, and from infected cell cultures.
 Postexposure prophylaxis has been demonstrated to be effective in an animal model and is likely effective in humans exposed to the virus.
 Prompt therapy for B virus infection of humans is critical to prevent severe morbidity and mortality.

 The pathogenesis, epidemiology, clinical manifestations, prognosis, prevention, postexposure prophylaxis, and treatment of B virus infection will be reviewed here.
 Infections caused by other zoonoses are discussed separately.
-(See "Zoonoses from pets other than dogs and cats" and "Zoonoses from cats" and "Zoonoses from dogs" and "Initial management of animal and human bites".)
+(See "Zoonoses from pets other than dogs and cats" and "Zoonoses from cats" and "Zoonoses from dogs" and "Clinical manifestations and initial management of animal and human bites".)

 PATHOGENESIS AND EPIDEMIOLOGY